Woman sues Kraft Heinz for $5M, says mac and cheese preparation isn’t as advertised

 The suit described Ramirez as someone who “looks to bold statements of value when quickly selecting groceries” and is “like many consumers who seek to stretch their money as far as possible when buying groceries.”

-The plaintiffs are seeking at least $5 million in damages, “including statutory and punitive exclusive of interest and costs.”
+The plaintiffs seek at least $5 million in damages, “including statutory and punitive exclusive of interest and costs.”

-Nexstar’s WFLA has reached out to the Kraft Heinz Food Company for comment about the lawsuit, but did not immediately hear back.

-Note: Editor’s note: This story was updated to include a response from Kraft Heinz.
+The Kraft Heinz Company responded to the lawsuit Sunday, saying, “We are aware of this frivolous lawsuit and will strongly defend against the allegations in the complaint.”